apache/maven-build-cache-extension/src/site/markdown/how-to.md

 ### Adding more file types to input

-Add all the project specific source code files in `<glob>`.
-Scala in this case:
+Add all the project-specific source code files in `<glob>`.
+Scala, in this case:

 ```xml
     <input>